citrushack/cutiehack2021/README.md

 ### Fetching Upstream
 > Match your repository to the master branch.
 - Go to your forked repo on Github and click the "Fetch upstream" option near the top.
+- Click `Fetch and Merge` to fetch the master branch and merge the master code into your repo.
+  - This will merge any new changes made in the master branch into your repo.
+  - I recommend committing any of your changes to your forked repo before doing this, so you can see if there will be any conflicts.

 ### Assigning Yourself to Issues
 > Issues are tasks to be done for the project.